Michael Chidi Alozie

-Michael Chidi Alozie (born 16 October 1986 in Eputu Town) is a Nigerian professional footballer who last played for Sereď.
+Michael Chidi Alozie (born 16 October 1986) is a Nigerian professional footballer who last played for Sereď.

 Career

 The striker began his career with Swift Eagles in his native Nigeria and signed than in February 2004 for Beroe Stara Zagora in Bulgaria.

 Ukraine

 Chidi Alozie spent almost 10 years in Ukraine.
 He was signed by FC Metalurh Zaporizhya of the Ukrainian Premier League, played previously successful three-years with Volyn Lutsk.
 On 29 January 2011 left FC Metalurh Zaporizhya and signed with PFK Sevastopol.
 In 2014 left PFK Sevastopol.

 Slovakia

 In 2015 Alozie signed with Slovakian ŠKF Sereď.

 International career

 On 29 December 2007 Alozie was called up to the Nigeria national football team, but never played a single game.